NovaSaidKYs/NovaSaidKYs/README.md

 My favourite color is Red and black, sometimes blue.

-I suffer from hypersexuality and adhd, I think i might be dyslexic too.
+I suffer from hypersexualiy and adhd im dyslexic and bipolar aswell

 I hang out anywhere but u might find me in the mha area with my friends.